-(Note: The article below is current, but the accompanying video was made when the Argus was still being produced and the m2 was not yet available for purchase, the Vigil 2+ had not been released and the changeable mode was not available for the CYPRES 2.
+(Note: The article below is current, but the accompanying video was made when the Argus was still being produced, the m2 was not yet available for purchase, the Vigil 2+ had not been released and the changeable mode was not available for the CYPRES 2.
 An updated video will be made in 2014.)

 U.S. Skydivers today have a choice in the Automatic Activation Device (AAD) to have installed in their reserve container as a backup safety device.
 An AAD cuts the reserve container closing loop if the skydiver is exceeding a set speed at a set altitude.
 For most sport skydivers, the activation speed is the same (78 mph or greater), but activation altitudes vary from 750 to 840 feet.

 Regardless of the unit, it's a "last chance" deployment for a skydiver who has become incapacitated to deploy or has lost altitude awareness.
 For U.S. skydivers, there are four AADs that are in the majority of sport rigs world-wide.
 This article will focus on the CYPRES/CYPRES2, m2, Vigil/VigilII/Vigil2+ and Argus.